txty-io/texterify/README.md

 # Service should now be available on http://localhost.
 ```

 This will install the latest version of the service available at the time of setting up.
-You can also start the service in the background by providing the `-d` flag to the `docker-compose up` command.

 ## Contributing